openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 ### Notebook naming

-Names should be descriptive but not too long.
-We use the following numbering scheme:
+ - Names should be descriptive but not too long.

-- `000-` hello world like notebooks: very small tutorials that help to quickly show how OpenVINO works.
-- `100-` OpenVINO tool tutorials: explain how to optimize and quantize notebooks.
-- `200-` OpenVINO model demos: demonstrate inference on a particular model.
-- `300-` Training notebooks: notebooks that include code to train neural networks.
-- `400-` Live demo notebooks: demonstrate inference on a live webcam.

-Please use the first available number in the branch, trying to fill the holes e.g. choose 206, when there are 205 and 207 and 206 is missing.
+ - Please use hyphen symbol `-` (not underscore `_`) to separate words in directories and notebooks names.
+ - Directory name should match the corresponding notebook file name (e.g. `./hello-word/hello-word.ipynb`).

 ### `README.md` files